LuckyMcBeast/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+It stands for Document Object Model and it is an object representation of a webpage.

 2. What is an event?
+An a event is action that occurs on a webpage, usually by the user.
+For example, if a user clicks somewhere on the page, the click itself is an event.

 3. What is an event listener?
+An event listener listens for a specific event and does something if that event occurs.

 4. Why would we convert a NodeList into an Array?
+We might convert a NodeList into an array if we needed to use array functions to modify or utilize the data.

 5. What is a component?
+A component is a JS function that constructs HTML markup from a set of created elements.
+It deploys these to the DOM.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.